Inflation to hit ‘astronomical’ 15% next year as households face £3,600 energy bills

 The Niesr think tank said it expects inflation to rise to an “astronomical” 11 per cent, and warned that the retail prices index (RPI), which is used to set rail fares and student loans repayments, is expected to hit 17.7 per cent.

-Niesr warned that the spending power of household incomes would fall 2.5 per cent next year as prices settle “indefinitely at a higher level”
+Niesr warned that the spending power of household incomes would fall 2.5 per cent next year as prices settle “indefinitely at a higher level”.

 Real household incomes are forecast to remain over 7 per cent below their pre-Covid trend beyond 2026.